gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/creating-an-adapter.md

 </Collapsible>

-The adapter has to export a function as a default export with these object keys:
+The adapter should export a function as a default export with these object keys:

 - `name`: Unique name of the adapter.
-Please follow the naming convention `gatsby-adapter-name` or `@scope/gatsby-adapter-name` as it'll make it easier for folks to discover your adapter.
+Please follow the naming convention `gatsby-adapter-<name>` or `@scope/gatsby-adapter-<name>` to make it easier for people to discover your adapter.
 - `cache` (Optional): Both handlers receive `directories` which are the directories that should be cached/restored for a build.
   - `restore`: Hook to restore `directories` from previous builds.
-This is executed very early on in the build process.
-If `false` is returned Gatsby will skip its cache restoration.
+Executed very early on in the build process.
+If the hook returns `false`, Gatsby will skip cache restoration.
   - `store`: Hook to store `directories` for the current build.
 Executed as one of the last steps in the build process.
 - [`adapt`](#adapt): Hook to take Gatsby's output and prepare it for deployment on the adapter's platform.
 Executed as one of the last steps in the build process.
+Details on the inputs are [documented below](#adapt).

-If your adapter accepts custom options, consider setting default values (if reasonable).
-This will make it easier to use your adapter.
+If your adapter accepts custom options, consider setting default values to make the adapter easier to use.

 `cache.restore`, `cache.store`, and `adapt` receive the [`reporter` instance](/docs/reference/config-files/node-api-helpers/#reporter), so you can output structured logs to the user’s terminal. **However**, please don’t overdo it and keep the output to a minimum.
-The user will already get information what adapter is used and can debug things further by running the CLI with the `--verbose` flag.
+If a user requires more details, they can always use the CLI with the `--verbose` flag to get information about the adapter and logs for debugging.

 ### adapt

 The `adapt` hook takes Gatsby's output and prepares it for deployment on the adapter's platform.
 It receives the following inputs:

 - `routesManifest`: Array of objects with three different types: `static`, `function`, and `redirect`.
-Each objects contains all necessary information to deploy and apply these routes. `static` routes will have default `headers` applied which users can extend/overwrite with the [HTTP headers](/docs/how-to/previews-deploys-hosting/headers/) option inside `gatsby-config`.
+Each object contains all necessary information to deploy and apply these routes. `static` routes will have default `headers` applied, which users can extend or overwrite with the [HTTP headers](/docs/how-to/previews-deploys-hosting/headers/) option inside `gatsby-config`.
-- `functionsManifest`: Array of objects to give the adapter each function entrypoint and its required files.
+- `functionsManifest`: Array of objects containing each function's entry point and required files.

-You can find the TypeScript types for these inputs on [on GitHub](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/utils/adapter/types.ts) to learn more.
+You can find the TypeScript types for these inputs on [on GitHub](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/utils/adapter/types.ts).

 The `adapt` hook should do the following things:

 - Apply HTTP headers to assets
 - Apply redirects and rewrites.
-The adapter should can also create its own redirects/rewrites if necessary (e.g. mapping serverless functions to internal URLs).
+The adapter can also create its own redirects and rewrites, if necessary (e.g. mapping serverless functions to internal URLs).
 - Wrap serverless functions coming from Gatsby with platform-specific code (if necessary).
-Gatsby will produce [Express-like](https://expressjs.com/) handlers.
+Gatsby will produce [Express](https://expressjs.com/)-like handlers.
 - Possibly upload assets to CDN

 ## Testing locally